-Make a note of the custom prefix you choose to enter here.
-You will need this later on during the domain creation process.
+Make a note of the custom prefix you choose to enter here; you will need this later on during the domain creation process.

-A schema called Common Infrastructure Services is also automatically created.
-It is grayed out (you can't select it or deselect it).
-This schema enables you to retrieve information from RCU during domain configuration.
-See About the Service Table Schema in Creating Schemas with the Repository Creation Utility.
+A schema called Common Infrastructure Services is also automatically created; this schema is grayed out (you can't select it or deselect it).
+This schema enables you to retrieve information from the RCU during domain configuration.
+See Understanding the Service Table Schema in Creating Schemas with the Repository Creation Utility.

-The custom prefix is used to logically group these schemas together for use in this domain only; you must create a unique set of schemas for each domain as schema sharing across domains is not supported.
+The custom prefix logically groups these schemas together for use in this domain only; you must create a unique set of schemas for each domain as schema sharing across domains is not supported.